-Finding a hunting perch at the Willis Tower are the peregrine falcons introduced to the city many years ago to control the pigeon population.
+Peregrine falcons, who were introduced to the city many years ago to control the pigeon population, regularly utilize perches at the Willis Tower to hunt.

 While the birds make their nests at lower levels on other nearby buildings, they rely on the Willis Tower to look for prey.
 They sit up at the 66th and 90th levels, which are set back from the rest of the building, to hunt.
 Upon spotting their prey, they will swoop down, catch it and bring it back up to the same spot to eat it.
 Sometimes the falcons will hover on the updrafts along the building, seemingly making no effort to stay afloat many stories above the street.